marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

 ```

 For the next time you SSH you VM instance, this External IP will change.
 Remember to copy-paste it in the command.

-You have now successfully established an SSH tunnel to your VM instance and can interact with it from your local terminal.
+If you successfully established an SSH tunnel to your VM instance and can interact with it from your local terminal.

 ## Troubleshooting